LorenaSDLS/LorenaSDLS/README.md

 -->

 <!-- - 🔭 I’m currently working on ... -->
-Currently I´m learning TDA (Topological Data Analysis) 👯 I’m looking to collaborate on ...
+🤯 Currently I´m learning TDA (Topological Data Analysis) 🗺️ I’m interested in collaborating on projects that use technology to create a positive impact on people.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 <!-- - 📫 How to reach me: ... -->
-⚡ Fun fact: Big fan of the essentials: programming and language fundamentals.
+💡 Fun fact: Big fan of the essentials: programming and language fundamentals.